ai-driven-dev/le-journal/documentations/knowledge.md

 - `ESLint` with flat config.
 - Focus on accessibility (a11y) when generating HTML.
 - Use latest `tailwind` functionnalities (3.4+).
-- French language only in UI (labels, texts, placeholders...)
 ```

 ### .cursor/rules/rule-frontend-remix-loaders.mdc